cshum/sublevelup/README.md

 The prefix approach, while a good fit for LevelDB, ill-suited for using SQL database as a LevelUP backend.
 Concatenating every sublevels into one single table is not ideal for B-tree index that most SQL database uses.
 There is also no reason not to utilise tables since they serve the exact same purpose.

-Hence the table-based sublevel.
+Table based sublevel works for the [LevelDOWN](https://github.com/Level/abstract-leveldown) modules where `location` argument defines the table `DOWN(table)`.
 Atomic batched write works across table-based sublevels, given most SQL databases support transactions across tables.

 [MyDOWN](https://github.com/cshum/mydown) for example, a MySQL backend suits well as a table-based sublevel.

 ```js